 1. Lisbon – The Heartbeat of Portugal

 Lisbon perfectly captures the soul of Portugal with its blend of ancient charm and modern vibrancy.
 After countless visits, I can tell you this city rewards those who embrace both its iconic sights and authentic local experiences.
-These are some of the can’t-miss Lisbon attractions.
+These are some of the absolute must-see sights in the capital.

 The Age of Discoveries in Belém